-> One of the most important parts of a workout session is the warm-up.
+The warm-up is one of the most important parts of a workout.

-The result of a body that is not properly warmed up is injury – if not in the short term, then in the long term.
+The result of a body that is not properly warmed up is decreased performance and, eventually, injury.

-Increase your heart rate to get your body ready for exercise, as well as getting your joints and muscles ready for the strength work to come.
+Increase your heart rate and getting your joints and muscles ready for the exercise to come.

 Whether we’re talking about jogging, sprinting, or bench pressing, you still need a good warm-up.